 Portland is filled with plenty to do, but you still might find yourself wanting to get out and explore beyond Oregon’s largest city.
 And you should.
 Perched right near the Washington-Oregon border, Portland has a prime location as a launchpad for Northwest day trips.
-All within a few hours, you can reach the beach, the mountains and other Northwest cities.
+All within a few hours, you can reach the beach, the mountains, and other Northwest cities like Vancouver, Washington.
 Here are some of the best options.

 Cannon Beach and Seaside